apache/spark/docs/mllib-linear-methods.md

 Here the vectors `$\x_i\in\R^d$` are the training data examples, for `$1\le i\le n$`, and `$y_i\in\R$` are their corresponding labels, which we want to predict.
 We call the method *linear* if $L(\wv; \x, y)$ can be expressed as a function of $\wv^T x$ and $y$.
-Several of MLlib's classification and regression algorithms fall into this category, and are discussed here.
+Several of `spark.mllib`'s classification and regression algorithms fall into this category, and are discussed here.

 The objective function `$f$` has two parts: